Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 ```

 > ⚠️ **Use Underscores in Names**
 > Avoid using dashes (`-`), dots (`.`), or other punctuation for word separation in SELinux type names.
-These characters can prevent SELinux policies from working properly or may cause errors during policy compilation.
+These characters can prevent SELinux policies from working properly or may cause errors during policy installation.

-**Build and Install Module**
+**Build and Install the Module**

 ```bash
 checkmodule -M -m -o myhttpd_wls_type.mod myhttpd_wls_type.te